Elizabeth Foley, Ph.D.

 As she is also a nurse, Ms Fabijan’s long-standing framework of practice is oriented towards compassion, overall health promotion, discovery of strengths and continuous self learning.
 Within a collaborative partnership, clients discuss their goals for change, areas of concern, solutions and evaluate progress.
 Modalities of therapy include systemic, structural, cognitive-behavioural, and emotionally-focused therapies.

 Lucia Fabijan is a nurse-psychotherapist with permits to practice from the Order of Nurses of Quebec and the Order of Psychologists of Quebec (psychotherapist).
 She holds a Bachelor’s degree from the University of Calgary and an M.Sc.(A) from McGill University.
-She completed her post-graduate training in couple and family therapy at the AAMFT-accredited program at the Jewish General Hospital, is a clinical member of the Canadian Association for Marriage and Family Therapy and the American Association for Marriage and Family Therapy.
+She completed her post-graduate training in couple and family therapy at the AAMFT-accredited program at the Jewish General Hospital, is a clinical member of the Canadian Association for Couple and Family Therapy and the American Association for Marriage and Family Therapy.
 She is an Assistant Professor (part-time) at the Ingram School of Nursing, McGill University and has contributed as an expert clinician to books on collaboration in clinical practice and Strengths-Based Nursing.

 514-267-4225